Victoria Police: Operational and station/office dress

 Equipment is carried by officers in a nylon equipment belt, also known as a gun or weapon belt.
 The nylon belt, specifically designed to be very light-weight, was first issued in 2003 as a replacement for worn leather belts.
 The belt consists of one firearm holster placed on the hip (either side), one firearm magazine pouch, one ASP (baton) pouch, one OC Spray pouch, one hand cuff pouch and one holder for the portable radio.

 Victoria Police started a roll-out of a new uniform design in June 2013 for sworn members, protective service officers, reservists and recruits.
 The new uniform was the first time in over thirty years Victoria Police had significantly changed their uniform, which at the time of replacement could be worn in over eighty different combinations.
 The new design can be worn in either an operational or station/office dress configuration.

 Other holsters can be added to the belt to suit members duties such as a clip to hold the polycarbonate baton or mag light.
 In 2007/08, the chief commissioner approved the issue of firearm holsters which could be strapped around the members thighs, to replace the low-riding belt gun holster.
 These holsters are not standard issue but are issued to members upon request, and are commonly requested by members who suffer from back aches (as a result of heavy utility belt), or those who find it more operationally sound to draw their firearms from a lower position (as this option offers a more comfortable reach).

-Operational Dress of Victoria Police consists of navy blue cargo/tactical pants, a navy blue long/short sleeved undergarment or shirt, an integrated operational equipment vest (IOEV), a navy blue baseball cap or a wide Brimmed hat (common in rural areas) and black boots.
-When police members or protective service officers are assigned to duties where they are required to be easily identified, or for occupational health and safety reasons, a high-visibility yellow cover may be put on the IOEV.
-In 2018, a new style of ballistic vest was announced.
+Operational Dress of Victoria Police consists of navy blue cargo/tactical pants, a navy blue long/short sleeved undergarment or shirt, a black ballistic equipment vest, a navy blue baseball cap or a wide Brimmed hat (common in rural areas) and black boots.

+In 2018, the first body worn camera was issued.

+In July 2019, a new lightweight black ballistic vest was issued to all officers to replace the navy Integrated Operational Equipment Vest (IOEV) that had been rolled out in 2010.

 Station/office dress consists of navy blue trousers, navy blue long or short sleeved shirts (which can be worn either open-neck or with a tie), navy blue peaked hat and black boots/shoes.

 Some specialist units of Victoria Police, such as the Air Wing, Public Order Response Team, Critical Incident Response Team, Search and Rescue Squad and the Special Operations Group, wear uniforms which are customised to their specialist roles.